 DuraSkin is a high-quality polyamide fabric that will stand up to the worst road conditions.
 Vectran is a liquid-crystalline polymer that has an extremely high tear resistance while still being lightweight.

-They're available in 4 sizes, from 23C, 25C, 28C and 32C.
+The Continental GP 4 Season is available in 4 sizes, from 23C, 25C, 28C, and 32C.

-2. Continental Gator Hardshell Duraskin
+Continental Gator Hardshell Duraskin

+If you commute to work right after a weekday morning bunch ride, this is the ideal set of tires.
+It’s well known for its puncture protection properties and high mileage while still having a relatively low rolling resistance.
 At 180 TPI, it’s still supple enough with 3 layers of polyester under the tire threads protecting you against punctures.

+The Continental Gator Hardshell weighs only 240g for a 25C, and a 28C weighs 300g.
 It’s also available in MTB and 650c versions to suit a wider range of bikes.

-3. Michelin Power All Season
+Michelin Power All Season

 Michelin is another well-known name when it comes to tires.
 The French manufacturer has been in business for more than 125 years, making tires for all types of vehicles.

-They're available in 23C, 25C and 28C sizes.
+The Michelin Power All Season is available in 23C, 25C, and 28C sizes.

-4. Vittoria Corsa Control G+
+Vittoria Corsa Control G2

 Schwalbe Marathon Plus

-Schwalbe uses a thicker and durable rubber with a SmartGuard layer underneath to provide maximum protection against punctures and cuts.
+For most commuters, the Marathon is almost puncture-proof throughout its lifespan, unless you’re really unlucky.
+Schwalbe uses a thicker and more durable rubber with a SmartGuard layer underneath to provide maximum protection against punctures and cuts.

-Mileage wise, you’re probably looking at around 10,000mi/16,000km before it starts to even show any signs of wear.
+Mileage-wise, you’re probably looking at around 10,000mi/16,000km before it starts even to show any signs of wear.
 It’ll easily last you more than 12 months, at the minimum.

 Schwalbe G-One Speed